2lmlzr/Image_Binary_Classification/README.md

 ## Conclusion
 The Architecture and parameter used in this network are capable of producing accuracy of 74% on test dataset.
 Need to achieving more accuracy with fine tuning and additional dataset.
-These codes are not fully modularization yet, so I will seperate train.py and test.py from main.py module.